top of page

 How to Can Strawberry-Kiwi Jam

-Wash the strawberries and remove all the green stems.
-Peel 3 kiwi and dice them.
+Wash the strawberries and remove all the green stems with a strawberry huller or a paring knife.

 Prepared ingredients